How to Zoom in Premiere Pro 2025: Step-by-Step Guide

 Side Note: Don’t worry if this sounds a bit complicated at first, once you’ve tried it a couple of times, setting keyframes will feel second nature.

-Claim your $15 voucher on Spotlight FX.
+Claim yours $15 voucher on Spotlight FX.

 Subscribe to our newsletter for creators